david1155/hclsemver/README.md

 ## Directory Structure Support

 HCL Version Updater works with various directory organizations.
-By default, it looks in the `work` directory, but you can override this with the `-dir` flag.
+By default, it looks in the `/work` directory, but you can override this with the `-dir` flag.

-### 1. Default Structure (work directory)
+### 1. Default Structure (/work directory)
 ```
-work/
+/work/
 ├── dev/
 │   └── main.tf
 ├── stg/